-When I was 18 years old, someone already told me that I should use an eye cream.
-I’m pretty sure I responded snarkily by answering I’m too young to start using those kinds of products.
+When I was 18 years old, my mother told me that I should use an eye cream.
+I’m pretty sure I responded snarkily (but lovingly) by answering I’m too young to start using those kinds of products.
 Then entered my 20’s where I started to feel that those years of drinking since high school [Ed Note: Drinking age in my country is 18 years old] and late nights doing whatever the hell I’m doing, I realize it’s taking a toll on my skin.
 I need a good eye cream!
 Then I happen to watch one of Pony’s makeup tutorial on YouTube where she mentioned this Innisfree Green Tea Seed Eye Cream as a good moisturizer for humid weather.
 Since my country is very humid, it got me interested.
 But it took me at least three years to really purchase the product.
 Keep reading my Innisfree Green Tea Seed Eye Cream review to know if this product really works.

 What is it?